Go Back

 Step 2

 • Warm saucepan over medium-low heat, watching carefully to ensure it does not burn, and bring to a simmer.
-Simmer the mixture for 2 minutes, and set in the refrigerator to chill.
+Simmer the mixture for 2 minutes, whisk in the vanilla, and and set in the refrigerator to chill.

 Step 3